sherman/trovit/doc/README.md

 {"key":{"make":"Volvo","model":"S60","year":2013,"mileage":1},"uniqueKeys":["Qg/kBiqm/bfE/8lot2nL1A==","00pC/TAa8zrxVIQqHeFTmA==","Dr98KglXYIjMPx+JUEXMEw=="]}
 ```

 So, the result has fewer rows up to 20%, than the original dataset.

+### Technology stack

+A spark-based job written on top of plain-old rdd API (I know that is far from optimal performance, but just enough for the test).